hsghori/CS-Notes/computer_networks_notes.md

 - Highly available
 - Fast lookup

 The overall strategy of the DNS is to recursively partition hostnames into administrative regions and allow those administrative regions to bear the responsibility of handling the names within the region.
 For example, the `.edu` administrator is responsible for assigning all hostnames with a `.edu` suffix.
-That `.edu` administrator assigns `jhu.edu` to Johns Hopkins University - now Johns Hopkisn University is responsible for maintaining hte IP addresses of all websites with the suffix `.jhu.edu`.
-This system is implimted in a tree.
+That `.edu` administrator assigns `jhu.edu` to Johns Hopkins University - now Johns Hopkins University is responsible for maintaining the IP addresses of all websites with the suffix `.jhu.edu`.
+This system is implemented in a tree.

 ```
 					   root                                       Root Servers